pooya1361/myTest/README.md

 look at is `routes.js`.
 That file sets up the different routes we can visit in the app.
 Because this is only a small assignment only one route is defined.
 That route will show the page that is defined in the file at `src/pages/newTask.js`.
-It is in this file you will do most of your coding!
-This is where we want you to implement the assignment.

 ## The assignment
 As part of booking a new task a category, date and time has to be selected.